obarthel/amiga-smbfs/README.md

 That's basically everything you need to know to continue -- unless something goes wrong, but more on that later on.

 Now you can start the file system.
-For example, to connect to the file server called *sourcery* and the shared *all* resource it provides, with that computer being a member of the workgroup *Arbeitsgruppe*, using the login name *PCGuest* and not providing any password, you would enter the following:
+For example, to connect to the file server called *sourcery* and the shared *all* resource it provides, using the login name *PCGuest* and not providing any password, you would enter the following:

-`smbfs workgroup=Arbeitsgruppe user=PCGuest service=//sourcery/all`
+`smbfs user=PCGuest service=//sourcery/all`

 This would cause a new device by the name of `SMBFS:` to be mounted, showing all files and drawers the *sourcery* server makes available for sharing.

-You can also run the **smbfs** program in the background, like so: `Run >NIL: smbfs workgroup=Arbeitsgruppe user=PCGuest service=//sourcery/all`.
+You can also run the **smbfs** program in the background, like so: `Run >NIL: smbfs user=PCGuest service=//sourcery/all`.

 This is not recommended, though, because it becomes much harder to tell why the **smbfs** program did not work correctly (as it invariably will at some point).
 Any error messages which could help in figuring out what the problem may have been will be lost.